-Few-shot Relation Classification Relation classification requires the model to predict the relation between two entities in text.
+Few-shot Relation Classification.
+Relation classification requires the model to predict the relation between two entities in text.
 Few-shot relation classification takes the N-way K-shot setting.
+Relations in the test set are not seen in the training set.
 For each query instance, N relations with K supporting examples for each relation are given.
-The model is required to classify the instance into one of the N relations.
-In this paper, we evaluate our model on a widely used benchmark dataset FewRel 1.0 (Han et al. 2018).
+The model is required to classify the instance into one of the N relations based on the $N \times K$ samples.
+In this paper we evaluate our model on FewRel (Han et al., 2018), which is a widely used benchmark dataset for few-shot relation classification, containing 100 relations and 70,000 instances.

 We use the pre-trained knowledge graph for FewRel as it comes with entity mentions from Wikidata knowledge graph.
 To predict the relation label, we build a sequence classification layer on top of the output of LM.
-More specifically, we use the PAIR framework proposed by (Gao et al. 2019), which pairs each query instance with all the supporting instances, concatenate each pair as one sequence, and send the concatenated sequence to our sequence classification model to get the score of the two instances expressing the same relation.
+More specifically, we use the PAIR framework proposed by Gao et al. (2019), which pairs each query instance with all the supporting instances, concatenate each pair as one sequence, and send the concatenated sequence to our sequence classification model to get the score of the two instances expressing the same relation.
 We do not use relation embeddings in this task to avoid information leakage.

-As shown in Table 1, in all three few-shot settings, our model consistently outperforms both ERNIE and Know-BERT, and performs on par with KEPLER.
-We didn't compare with CoLAKE since its original paper tests on this dataset in a different setting.
+As shown in Table 1, our model achieves the best results in all three few-shot settings.
 Comparing the results between RoBERTa and RoBERTa+GNN, we see that adding GNN with randomly generated entity features does not improve the performance.
-The difference between RoBERTa+GNN+M and RoBERTa+GNN demonstrates the importance of generating context embedding memory by the language module, while JAKET can further improve the performance by pretraining.
+The difference between RoBERTa+GNN+M and RoBERTa+GNN demonstrates the importance of generating context embedding memory by the language module, while JAKET can further improve the performance by pre-training.
+We also compare with a strong knowledge-enhanced PLM KnowBERT (Peters et al., 2019), which is also pretrained on English Wikipedia and Wikidata KG.
+The results show that JAKET consistently outperform KnowBERT in different few-shot settings.

-Question Answering over KG The Question Answering over KG (KGQA) task is to answer natural language questions related to a knowledge graph.
+KGQA.
+The Question Answering over KG (KGQA) task is to answer natural language questions related to a knowledge graph.
 The answer to each question is an entity in the KG.
 This task requires an understanding over the question and reasoning over multiple entities and relations.